humb1e1989/COSC516-Studio-1/README.md

 ## **2. User Guide**

 ### **Running the Project**
-1. Clone the repository from GitHub:
+1. Clone the repository from GitHub(or open with Github Desktop):
    ```bash
    git clone <repository-url>
    cd RollABall